 We see all this information and decide how we manage it.
 For example, if you send a message via social media that needs a response from us, we may process it in our case management system as an enquiry or a complaint.
 When contacting the ICO through a social media platform, we suggest you also familiarise yourself with the privacy information of that platform.

-We use a third-party provider, Goss Interactive, to supply and support our live chat service.
+We use two separate third-party providers, Goss Interactive and GCI, to supply and support our live chat services.

 We use Transport Layer Security (TLS) to encrypt and protect email traffic in line with government guidance on email security.
 Most webmail such as Gmail and Hotmail use TLS by default.